-Usually, the vet cannot tell whether an animal has cancer just by looking.
+Usually it is not possible for the vet to tell whether an animal has cancer just by looking.
 Blood tests to screen for cancer are still in their infancy.
-Further tests, such as blood samples and x-rays, are usually needed.
+Further tests, such as blood samples and x-rays, are often needed.
 Ultrasound or MRI scanning may be suggested.
-It may be useful to test whether the cat is infected with feline leukaemia virus and feline immunodeficiency virus.
+These may help in discovering whether the cancer has spread to other areas of the body - a process that vets refer to as "staging".
+They can also give an indication of your pet's general health, which affects the ability to withstand treatment.

-The tests give an indication of your pet's general health, which affects his ability to withstand surgery.
-They may also help in discovering whether the cancer has spread to other areas of the body - a process that vets refer to as "staging".
 A biopsy (taking a small sample for examination under a microscope) may help to identify the tumour and see if it is cancerous.
-Reaching a definite diagnosis can sometimes be difficult - for example, biopsies do not always contain enough good quality material for diagnosis.
+Reaching a definite diagnosis can sometimes be difficult; for example, biopsies do not always contain enough good quality material when examined under a microscope.